Keyfactor/remote-file-orchestrator/readme_source.md

 8. After compiling, move all compiled files, including the config.json and manifest.json to {Keyfactor Orchestrator Installation Folder}\Extensions\RemoteFile.
 9. Create the certificate store type in Keyfactor Command
 10. Add a new CURL script to build the proper Keyfactor Command certificate store type and place it under "Certificate Store Type CURL Scripts".
 The name of the file should match the ShortName you are using for the new store type.
-11. Update the documenation in readme_source.md by adding a new section under "Certificate Store Types" for this new supported file based store type.
+11. Update the documenation in readme_source.md by adding a new section under [Creating Certificate Store Types](#creating-certificate-store-types) for this new supported file based store type.
 Include a pointer to the CURL script created in step 10.
 &nbsp;
 &nbsp;
 ## License